joaopaulolndev/filament-edit-profile/README.md

     rules: 'mimes:jpeg,png|max:1024' //only accept jpeg and png files with a maximum size of 1MB )
 ```
+5. Don't forget to run the command `php artisan storage:link`

 ## Sanctum Personal Access tokens